 Why is it correct to say that alchemical marriage is a union between women?

-Because one will play the role of Sulfur and will be dissolved in a proportionally much greater part of Mercurius.
-And in return will shake, fix, shape, and give consistency, color, and offspring to Mercurius.
+Because one will play the role of Sulfur and be dissolved in a proportionally much greater part of Mercurius, and in return, will shake, fix, shape, and give consistency, color, and offspring to Mercurius.
 But without Mercurius, Sulfur would be dead.

 Is a single dissolution enough to achieve the “seed of metals” and let a male Mercurius get married?